joverto1/SCT-Standard-Experiment-Online/README.md

 Note that if you adapt the present protocol, you will want to update the tool at the beginning that helps mTurk workers find their ID.
 In addition, norms on Amazon Mechanical Turk around issues of pay have changed since this study was first conducted, so you may find that you need to raise the payrates.
 Such an update to current conventional payrates should not threaten the comparability of results, so long as bonuses for high performance remain roughly proportional to baseline pay.

-In the manuscript, all participants had an equal chance of being randomly assigned to one of 12 experimental conditions.
+In the protocl, all participants had an equal chance of being randomly assigned to one of 12 experimental conditions.
 Conditions 1 - 3 were used to test whether the online standard experiment produces results comparable to those found in prior in-person laboratories.
-Conditions 4 - 12 were used to test the spread of status value arguments.
+Conditions 4 - 12 were used to test the spread of status value predictions.

 Notably, [Manago, Mize, and Doan (2021)](https://github.com/biancamanago/SCTOnlineTasks) independently developed another protocol for the status characteristics standard experiment that interested readers may want to compare with the present protocol.